BackwardsUser/JASB/README.md

 #### Server Name
 Pretty Self explanatory.
 Command: `.config server name "Your Server's Name"`
 #### Server Color
-What your server colors are, can be whatever you'd like, can be anything of type [ColorResolvable](https://old.discordjs.dev/#/docs/discord.js/main/typedef/ColorResolvable)
+What your server colors are, can be whatever you'd like, it must be a [ColorResolvable](https://old.discordjs.dev/#/docs/discord.js/main/typedef/ColorResolvable), (RGB Array, Hex Color Value or Discord Color code.)

 This Bot supports multiple color slots which can be used however you'd like (See more [here](#Colors))